Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 *IMPORTANT*: You will need to COPY the CODE from the URL once you click on "Configure".

-That code will be the installation ID we will use in the next stepts, welcome to DevOps`:))`.
+That code will be the installation ID we will use in the next steps, welcome to DevOps`:))`.

 Now that we have the installation ID(The CODE we just copied earlier) we can go